John Barry (composer): James Bond

+The James Bond theme

-Monty Norman, who was contracted as composer for Dr. No, received sole compositional credit for the "James Bond Theme".
+Monty Norman, who was contracted as composer for Dr. No, received sole compositional credit for the James Bond Theme.
 Nearly 40 years later, in 2001, the disputed authorship of the theme was examined legally in the High Court in London after Norman sued The Sunday Times for libel for publishing an article in 1997 in which Barry was named as the true composer; Barry testified for the defence.

 In court, Barry testified that he had been handed a musical manuscript of a work by Norman (meant to become the theme) and that he was to arrange it musically, and that he composed additional music and arranged the "James Bond Theme".
 He also claimed that Norman received sole credit because of his prior contract with the producers.
 Barry said that a deal was struck whereby he would receive a flat fee of £250 and Norman would receive the songwriting credit.
 Barry said that he had accepted the deal with United Artists Head of Music Noel Rogers because it would help his career.
 Despite these claims, the jury ruled unanimously in favour of Norman.

 On 7 September 2006, Barry reiterated his claim of authorship of the theme on the Steve Wright show on BBC Radio 2.

 Personal life

 Barry was married four times.
 His first three marriages, to Barbara Pickard (1959–1963), Jane Birkin (1965–1968) and Jane Sidey (1969–1978) all ended in divorce.
 He was married to his fourth wife, Laurie, from January 1978 until his death.
 Barry had three daughters: Suzanne with his first wife, Barbara; Kate with his second wife, Jane; and Sian, from a relationship with Ulla Larson between the first two marriages.
 He also had a son, Jonpatrick with his last wife, Laurie.

 In 1975, Barry moved to Los Angeles in the US.
 He had originally intended to stay there for only a few weeks, but stayed on the West Coast for almost five years.
-A British judge later accused him of emigrating to avoid paying £134,000 due the Inland Revenue.
+A British judge later accused him of emigrating to avoid paying £134,000 due to the Inland Revenue.
 The matter was resolved in the late 1980s, and Barry was able to return to the UK.
 He subsequently lived for many years in the United States, mainly in Oyster Bay, New York, in Centre Island on Long Island, from 1980.

 Barry suffered a rupture of the esophagus in 1988, following a toxic reaction to a health tonic he had consumed.
 The incident rendered him unable to work for two years and left him vulnerable to pneumonia.